Menopause marks the end of our reproductive years, but it doesn’t and shouldn’t mean the end of our sexuality.

-So, in this post, we’ll explore the connection between menopause and painful sex so that you can identify the cause of the problem and learn how to find relief.
+In this post, I’ll explain the connection between menopause and painful sex so that you can identify what’s causing the problem and learn how to find relief.

 How Does Menopause Affect Your Sex Life?